 Younger generations will not remember this, but at one time there were two Ingrid’s in the city.
 The bakery and restaurant we went to tonight is located on Northwest 36th Street and Villa.
 The other Ingrid’s was located on Pennsylvania Avenue around NW 27th Street.

 Then, much more than now, Ingrid’s was a magical place for me.
 I was still a teenager, albeit 19, and just beginning to explore Oklahoma City.
-I was a college student at Southern Nazarene University and had spent my formative years growing up across the rural South Central Plains.
+I was a college student and had spent my formative years growing up across the rural South Central Plains.
 Although I was born in East L.A. and lived there until I was almost 7, I had been exposed to very few world cultures.
 German bakeries were completely exotic to me.